Determining Financial Aid Awards

 Sequence of Awards

-Grants and scholarships are awarded first, assuming qualifications are met, and availability of funds.
+Grants and scholarships are awarded first, assuming qualifications are met, based on availability of funds.
 Any remaining financial need eligibility will be met with a combination of work-study, loans, or both depending on the student's preference, as indicated on their FAFSA.